joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ```

 This is slightly more verbose than our previous example but we've
-gained abstraction power - the `HelloWorld` component is no longer hard
+gained abstraction power - the `HelloWorld` component no longer hard
-coded to a specific string.
+codes a specific string.

 For example we can change our code to the following: